canlabluc/psd-slope-rs-gng/LOG.md

 # log

+## September 3, 2017
+#### make sure all updated gng .evt files are here
+Previously, .evt files were coded such that the entire period prior to the start of the trials, and the period after all trials were done were coded as artifact.
+In order to be able to get a 'resting-state' baseline estimate of PSD slope during the GNG task, .evt files were updated to not have this artifact code.
+I've thus replaced all of our gng .evt files with these.

 ## August 29, 2017
 #### add main.ipynb for running rs pipeline
 Mirrored code from main.py into main.ipynb, so the resting state pipeline can now be run through either one.

 ## August 27, 2017
 #### general clean up of rs pipeline
 Cleaned up the resting state pipeline by adding a top-level function called main.py which controls preprocessing of .evt files and running the spectral_slopes.py analysis, so that users no longer have to modify more than a single file.
 Plus, it's python, so it will be easy to copy it over to a Jupyter notebook, which makes cross-platform running frictionless.

 ## June 5, 2017
 #### resting-state protocol in docs/, better docs in rs/.../spectral_slopes.py